-Non-performing exposures must always be categorised for the whole exposure, including when non-performance relates to only a part of the exposure, for instance, unpaid interest.
-For off-balance sheet exposures, such as loan commitments or financial guarantees, the whole exposure is the entire uncancellable nominal amount.
-All non-performing exposures will be classified as Stage 3 for the purpose of ECL calculations.
+Non-performing exposures must always be categorised for the whole exposure, including when non-performance relates to only a part of the exposure, for instance, unpaid profit.
+For off-balance sheet exposures, such as financing commitments or financial guarantees, the whole exposure is the entire uncancellable nominal amount.
+All nonperforming exposures will be classified as Stage 3 for the purpose of ECL calculations.